lpodo/portfolio2/README.md

 ### Filters

 A global, persistent filter narrows the set of positions shown across every view at once.
-Toggle it via the **∇** (nabla) icon — it sits in the P&L table header (over the MOVE column) for individual portfolios, and in the PORTFOLIO header cell of cross-portfolio views.
-The icon is green when a filter is active, dim otherwise.
-Clicking it opens the filter modal.
+Toggle it via the **funnel icon** in the app's top bar (next to Refresh).
+The icon appears only in contexts where the filter applies — individual regular portfolios and the active cross-portfolio views; it's hidden on watchlists, realized portfolios, and the realized ALL POSITIONS view.
+It's highlighted when a filter is active, dim otherwise.
+Tapping it opens the filter modal.

 Two conditions are available, combined with AND: